2008 Royal Challengers Bangalore season

 Royal Challengers Bangalore is a franchise cricket team based in Bangalore, India, which plays in the Indian Premier League.
 They were one of the eight teams that competed in the 2008 Indian Premier League.
 They were captained by Rahul Dravid.
 The team finished seventh during the league stage and did not qualify for the play-offs.

+Squad

+Rahul Dravid was the captain and icon player.